Qumulo/docs/supermicro.md

 * One static IP per node, per defined VLAN

 ### Recommended Networking Configuration
-**Important:** We don't recommend connecting to a single back-end NIC port because the node will become unavailable if the single connection fails.
+{% include important.html content="We don't recommend connecting to a single back-end NIC port because the node will become unavailable if the single connection fails." %}

 The Supermicro All-NVMe platform uses a networking configuration in which different NICs handle back-end and front-end traffic.
 You can connect the front-end and back-end NICs to the same switch or to different switches.
 However, for greater reliability, we recommend connecting all four 100 Gbps ports on every node: connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.